aliaminidev/TeamBuddy/README.md

 ## Upcoming Features

-🚀 Here's what we're working on:
+🚀 Here's what I'm working on:

 - Custom Exception Handling in ASP.NET Core and CQRS
 - Tailored Response Objects for CQRS